 Paying some of your monthly bills with a credit card has its benefits: It can be a good way to earn extra rewards points, depending on your card, and it can give you more time to make your payments.

-But putting your bills and other monthly payments on a credit card can also be risky — sometimes using a credit card can mean extra fees or charges, and putting too many different payments on your credit card can lead to credit card debt if you aren’t able to pay off your balance.
-So what about paying your regular car insurance premiums with a credit card?
+But putting your bills and other monthly payments on a credit card can also be risky — sometimes using a credit card can mean extra fees or charges, and putting too many different payments on your credit card can lead to credit card debt if you aren’t able to fully pay off your balance each month.

-Paying for car insurance with a credit card, like paying any bill with a credit card, has its pros and cons, and different car insurance companies may have different rules about putting your payments on a card, but most major insurance companies make it possible to do so.
-Here’s what you need to know if you’re considered putting your car insurance payments on a credit card.
+Paying for car insurance with a credit card, like paying any bill with a credit card, has its pros and cons, and different car insurance companies may have different rules about putting your payments on a card.
+That said, most major insurance companies make it possible to do so.
+Here’s what you need to know if you’re considering putting your car insurance payments on a credit card.

 In this article: